jwelsch/TextTabulator/src/TextTabulator.Adapters.Reflection/README.md

 **Constructors**

-> `public ReflectionTabulatorAdapterOptions(INameTransform? memberNameTransform = null, TypeMembers typeMembers = TypeMembers.Properties, AccessModifiers accessModifiers = AccessModifiers.Public)`
+> `public ReflectionTabulatorAdapterOptions(INameTransform? memberNameTransform = null, TypeMembers typeMembers = TypeMembers.Properties, AccessModifiers accessModifiers = AccessModifiers.Public, ITypeFormatter? typeFormatter = null)`

 Parameters
 - `INameTransform? memberNameTransform`: Transform to apply to type member names.
 Passing null will cause the member names to not be altered.
 - `TypeMembers typeMembers`: Specifies which type members to include in the output.
 - `AccessModifiers accessModifiers`: Specifies the desired access modifier(s) of the type members to include in the output.
+- `ITypeFormatter? typeFormatter = null`: Formatter to apply to cell values.
+Passing null will cause the cell values to use default formatting.

 **Properties**